 Instructions for

 • If the credentials are verified, the external service responds to Okta with a command to import the password and sign in the user.

-• If the credentials are not verified, the user is not signed-in and the password does not import.
+• If the credentials aren't verified, the user isn't signed-in and the password isn't imported.

-Tip: For another in-depth look at a password import inline hook implementation, see the following Developer Experience blog example by Heather Wallander, Migrate user Passwords with Okta's Password Hook (opens new window).
+Tip: For another in-depth look at a password import inline hook implementation, see Migrate user Passwords with the Okta Password hook (opens new window).

 Get submitted credentials

-Note: Make sure to have the required default code and packages in your project.
-See Overview and considerations.
+Note: Ensure that you have the required default code and packages in your sample project.
+See Common hook set-up steps.

+Instructions for